stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

  * one or two CPU's (Settings -> System -> Processor)
  * >= 64 MB video RAM (Settings -> Display -> Video)
  * no 3D or 2D accelleration (Settings -> Display -> Video)
- * create a shared folder that the guest sees as "host, and set to automount (Shared Folders)
+ * create a shared folder that the guest sees as "host", and set to automount (Settings -> Shared Folders)

 5. Boot the VM and follow the NeuroDebian Setuup Wizard to completion:
  * answer "Yes" to system update